Exemplar-Free Continual Learning for State Space Models

-In this section, we present our experiment on full-state parameter regularization.
-For this experiment, all baseline methods, EwC~\cite{kirkpatrick2017EWC}, SI~\cite{zenke2017SI}, and MAS~\cite{aljundi2018MAS} from the regularization-based category and LwF~\cite{li2017learning_LWF, rebuffi2017icarl_LwFMC} from distillation methods are applied on weights directly contributing to the formation of state matrices $\mA, \mB, \mC$.
-As Inf-SSM only regularizes $\mA, \mC$, this puts Inf-SSM in a disadvantaged situation.
-To compensate for the unregularized path formed by $\mB$, Inf-SSM+ is also evaluated to measure the efficacy of regularizing $\mB$ with a simple Frobenius norm.
+In this section, we present our experiment on observability state parameter regularization.
+For this experiment, all baseline methods, EWC~\cite{kirkpatrick2017EWC}, SI~\cite{zenke2017SI}, and MAS~\cite{aljundi2018MAS} from the regularization-based category and LwF~\cite{li2017learning_LWF} from distillation methods are applied on weights directly contributing to the formation of state matrices $\mA, \mC$.

-Quantitative results for the 5-task and 10-task scenarios are summarized in ~\cref{tab:cl_results_5task} and ~\cref{tab:cl_results_10task}.
-Based on the experiments, Inf-SSM shows a strong ability in mitigating catastrophic forgetting, where on average, Inf-SSM outperforms the previous best method in $\mathrm{FM}$ by significantly reducing it by $19.16\%$ in 5-task and $9.22\%$ in 10-task while maintaining improvement in $\mathrm{AA}$ by $5.29\%$ in 5-task and $8.55\%$ in 10-task and $\mathrm{AIA}$ by $1.40\%$ in 5-task and $2.06\%$ in 10-task despite being hugely disadvantaged in the experiment setup.
-Meanwhile, Inf-SSM+ outperforms the best baseline method on average for $\mathrm{FM}$ by $22.01\%$ in 5-task and $7.96\%$ in 10-task, while achieving improvement in $\mathrm{AA}$ by $5.39\%$ in 5-task and $5.28\%$ in 10-task and $\mathrm{AIA}$ by $1.75\%$ in 5-task and $1.80\%$ in 10-task.
-Our proposed method is especially strong in retaining past knowledge as Inf-SSM and Inf-SSM+ perform the best in $\mathrm{FM}$.

-Both of our proposed methods show excellent performance in maintaining prior knowledge in Vim and perform best in $\mathrm{FM}$.
-Additionally, the addition of $\mB$ in regularization does not increase performance in Inf-SSM compared to existing methods.
-This solidifies our claim that the extended observability subspace captures the most essential information for the prior knowledge learned by SSMs.